maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 ### NuGet.org must become less valuable

-The only incentive as a consumer I see, is being forced to start using the NuGet marketplace.
+The only incentive as a consumer I see, is being forced to start using a NuGet marketplace.
 And that can only be done when NuGet.org becomes less valuable.
 If all of the open source packages I use, whether free or paid, are on this NuGet marketplace, I will configure the feed to consume them.
-If NuGet.org keeps giving me Automapper, Autofac, IdentityServer and all that, why would I bother with this NuGet marketplace as a consumer?
+If NuGet.org keeps giving me Automapper, Autofac, IdentityServer and all that, why will I bother with this NuGet marketplace as a consumer?

-The NuGet marketplace will have to provide free open source packages as well.
+A NuGet marketplace will have to provide free open source packages as well.
 Much like in the JVM world folks are using both [Maven Central](https://search.maven.org/) and [JCenter](https://bintray.com/bintray/jcenter) for their projects, instead of just one central gallery.
 In the .NET world, we will have to move to a future of multiple authoritative package registries, instead of just one.